Audi Field: American football

 In 2020, the DC Defenders of the XFL began playing their home games at Audi Field.
 Their first game was on February 8, 2020, with the Defenders defeating the Seattle Dragons by a score of 31–19.
 After three home games, the XFL season was suspended and ultimately canceled due to the COVID-19 pandemic.
 The Defenders won all three games at Audi Field.

 Upon the XFL's return in 2023, the Defenders resumed playing their home games at Audi Field, winning their first game back at the venue, once again against Seattle, 22–18.
+Audi Field was chosen to host the 2026 United Bowl, which was played on June 13, 2026, between the Defenders and the Louisville Kings.

+Audi Field hosted the 2026 Secretaries' Cup between the United States Merchant Marine and Coast Guard Academies.